delay4now/main/matrix-reflections-02.md

 # Reflections on Free Will vs. Determinism in the Context of the Movie *The Matrix*

-Below are a short collection of assorted comments on the topic of Free Will vs. Determinism.
+Below is a short collection of assorted comments on the topic of Free Will vs. Determinism.

 ### A Reddit Comment